Behind on Payroll Taxes? Orange County Businesses, Here’s What to Do Now

 3. Penalties Accrue: Failure to deposit penalties (up to 15%) and interest begin accumulating.

 4. Collections Begin: The account is assigned to the IRS Automated Collection System or a Revenue Officer.
+Many owners don’t realize the stakes when a Revenue Officer is assigned, but this often marks the beginning of aggressive enforcement.

 5. Trust Fund Investigation: The IRS begins a TFRP investigation to assess personal liability.